Road Redemption: Pre-release

-In Eurogamer's Steam Early Access review of the game, Dan Whitehead praised the game despite its quirks and glitches, stating "There are a lot of problems, in other words, and the development team has a lot of balancing and polishing to do if Road Redemption is to become a genuinely satisfying and well-rounded successor to its inspiration.
+In Eurogamers Steam Early Access review of the game, Dan Whitehead praised the game despite its quirks and glitches, stating "There are a lot of problems, in other words, and the development team has a lot of balancing and polishing to do if Road Redemption is to become a genuinely satisfying and well-rounded successor to its inspiration.
 Yet for all of the scruffiness, rough edges and half-baked ideas, the game works brilliantly where it matters."
 Polygon referred to the same early build as "a crazier, deeper Road Rash" that was "as fast, crazed and violent as its obvious inspiration."
 The game's $40 price point for an alpha release caught criticism from some websites.

 Post-release

 According to the review aggregate website Metacritic, Road Redemption received "mixed or average reviews".